caddell/carfax_scrape/README.md

 # carfax_scrape
-This r file scrapes car data from carfax using RSelenium
+This r file scrapes car data from carfax using RSelenium and rvest